 3. Images can help you to get more social shares.

 There are several reasons why a piece of content without any images does not get as many social shares as content with images.
 It all starts with the „need“ for images in some social networks, which means that images make your content more shareable.
 But there is more to images for social media platforms.

 Tweets with images get 150% percent more retweets and a lot more engagement than tweets without images.
 And people like me know that.
 I will not tweet your content if you don’t provide any image to go with the tweet because I know that it is more or less worthless to tweet content without an image.

 Data from Buffer

 The same applies to Facebook: Posts with images get 2.3 times more engagement than posts without images.

 BuzzSumo also analyzed over 1 million articles and found that articles with images every 75-100 words get double the social shares.

 Social media marketing without images is near to impossible in today’s world.
 And the same applies to a content marketing strategy.

-4. Get more views to your content
+4. Images can get more views to your content.

 And it does not end with getting more social shares.